-6.4.
-Recognition
+6.4 Recognition

-Due to the sensitivity of whistle blowing, it may be advisable in some cases not to publicly recognise employees who pass on information leading to fraud detection, so as to avoid threats of intimidation or reprisal.
+Due to the sensitivity of whistleblowing, it may be advisable in some cases not to publicly recognise employees who pass on information leading to fraud detection, so as to avoid threats of intimidation or reprisal.
 In such instances private recognition is the preferred option, in which case, the Executive may write a personal letter of commendation, which will be placed in the employee's file.

-6.5.
-Supplier and Trading Partner Awareness
+6.5 Supplier and Trading Partner Awareness

-ATNS shall endeavour to obtain all relevant information about its trading partners to limit its exposure to potentially unsavoury business associates and, also to incorporate these trading partners into the fraud prevention initiatives.
+ATNS shall endeavour to obtain all relevant information about its trading partners to limit its exposure to potentially unsavoury business associates and incorporate these trading partners into fraud prevention initiatives.
 ATNS is significantly exposed to supplier fraud risk and will therefore, amongst other measures:

-- Initiate "Get to Know your Supplier" programmes; - Set suitable ground rules for all interactions between trading partners and ATNS's employees; - Set clear guidelines on "unacceptable gifts"; - Make attempted extortion a reportable offence; - Commit trading partners to a Client-Supplier Code of Conduct; - Ensure that ATNS knows exactly with whom it is dealing.
-This can be achieved by asking for all relevant information directly from the supplier; and - Encourage trading partners to become actively involved in fraud prevention and early reporting thereof.
+- initiate "Get to Know your Supplier" programmes; - set suitable ground rules for all interactions between trading partners and ATNS's employees; - set clear guidelines on "unacceptable gifts"; - make attempted extortion a reportable offence; - commit trading partners to a Client-Supplier Code of Conduct; - ensure that ATNS knows exactly with whom it is dealing.
+This can be achieved by asking for all relevant information directly from the supplier; and - encourage trading partners to become actively involved in fraud prevention and the early reporting thereof.

-6.5.1 Client - Supplier Code of Conduct
+6.5.1 Client-Supplier Code of Conduct

-Just as the ATNS binds its employees to abide by the ATNS's Code of Ethics so, too, its trading partners will be expected to conform to an agreed set of norms and standards for good business practice.
-The Client-Supplier Code of Conduct shall endeavour to provide for an undertaking by trading partners to adhere to the ATNS's policies, including related principles, essential to establish a healthy trading partnership.
+Just as ATNS asks its employees to abide by the ATNS Code of Ethics, so too, will its trading partners be expected to conform to an agreed set of norms and standards for good business practice.
+The Client-Supplier Code of Conduct shall endeavour to provide for an undertaking by trading partners to adhere to ATNS's policies, including related principles, essential to establish a healthy trading partnership.
 Such a document requires formal and written acceptance by the respective trading partners and serves to achieve a contractual obligation between the parties.
 The Client-Supplier Code of Conduct shall, inter alia, make provision for:

-- The maintenance of open and honest communication; - Undertakings to report all attempted, suspected or actual fraudulent activities; - Undertakings to co-operate / participate with any investigation / enquiry initiated by or on behalf of the ATNS; and - Suppliers consent to the disciplinary jurisdiction of ATNS, without limiting the ATNS's right to any other legal recourse, including the blacklisting of suppliers.
+- the maintenance of open and honest communication; - undertakings to report all attempted, suspected or actual fraudulent activities;

+- undertakings to co-operate/participate with any investigation/enquiry initiated by or on behalf of ATNS; and - suppliers consent to the disciplinary jurisdiction of ATNS, without limiting ATNS's right to any other legal recourse, including the blacklisting of suppliers.